Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: GrUES : Gr obner-based Unconditional Equivalence Search

-Finally, we note that the empirical complexity analysis of \texttt{GrUES} suggests that it is, in fact, relatively efficient, with complexity scaling linearly in the sample size and length of Markov chain and only cubically in the number of variables.
+Finally, we note that the complexity analysis of \texttt{GrUES} suggests that it is relatively efficient, scaling linearly in the sample size and length of Markov chain and only cubically in the number of variables.
 This suggests that \texttt{GrUES} can be used to the aforementioned ends for relatively high dimensional models where independence testing and/or estimating the complete DAG model may be less feasible.